cloudflare/cardinality-estimator/README.md

 ## Low memory footprint
 The `cardinality-estimator` achieves low memory footprint by leveraging an efficient data storage format.
-The data is stored in three different representations - Small, Sparse, and Dense - depending on the cardinality range.
+The data is stored in three different representations - `Small`, `Array`, and `HyperLogLog` - depending on the cardinality range.
-For instance, for a cardinality of 0 to 2, only 8 bytes of memory are used.
+For instance, for a cardinality of 0 to 2, only 8 bytes of stack memory and 0 bytes of heap memory are used.

 ## Low latency
 The crate offers low latency by using auto-vectorization for slice operations via compiler hints to use SIMD instructions.